Supermassive black hole growth from stellar binary encounters: Introduction

 A variety of mechanisms have been proposed to explain the growth of supermassive black holes, including mergers and gas accretion \citep[e.g.,][]{silk1998, yu2002, dimatteo2003, montesinosarmijo2011, compactsmbhb2022}.
 Yet no single channel has emerged to account for the evolution of all SMBHs.
 Here, our focus lies on the role of binary stars and the Hills mechanism as contributors to SMBH growth.
 We begin in \S\ref{sec:methods} by revisiting the theoretical description of this growth channel from \citet{bromley2012}, implementing it in a Python code to track binary star interaction rates with a SMBH and the subsequent evolution of the black hole mass.
-In \S\ref{sec:christiandata}, we apply the model to galactic data provided by \citet{hannah2024}, which span a wide range of black hole masses and galactic host properties.
-One feature of this analysis is a prediction for the relationship between black hole mass and central stellar densities, both of which are critical to the rate of disruption of stellar binaries.
+Next, in \S\ref{sec:christiandata}, we apply our analysis to galactic data provided by \citet[see also \citealt{hannah2025}]{hannah2024}, which span a wide range of black hole masses and galactic host properties.
+As a check on our methodology, we compare our approach to more sophisticated calculations of tidal disruption rates (\S\ref{sec:comparetde}).
 Closer to home, we assess the growth of \LMCstar, the black hole candidate in the Large Magellanic Cloud S\ref{sec:closertohome}.
 We summarize our results in \S\ref{sec:conclude}.